On certain bilinear sums with modular square roots and applications: Introduction and main results

 where

 \end{theorem}

 We keep the above definition of $Z$ throughout the sequel.

-For a history of results related to the large sieve for square moduli, see \cite{BaiLS}.
+The above result has found a lot of arithmetic applications (see \cite{BaiZhao}, \cite{BPS}, \cite{BFKS}, \cite{Mat}, \cite{Mer}, \cite{SZ}, \cite{TuPa}).
+For a more detailed history of results related to the large sieve for square moduli, see \cite{BaiLS}.
 A conjecture of Zhao \cite{Zhao1} predicts that the left-hand side of \eqref{thebound} should be bounded by $\ll (QN)^{\varepsilon}(Q^3+N)Z$.
 In the said article \cite{BaiLS}, we derived a conditional improvement of \eqref{thebound}.
 Of particular interest was the "critical" point $N=Q^3$ for which \eqref{thebound} yields an estimate by $\ll Q^{1/2+\varepsilon}NZ$.
 There has been no unconditional improvement of this bound for the last 20 years.
 However, we proved in \cite{BaiLS} that the exponent $1/2$ therein can be replaced by $1/2-\eta$ with $\eta=1/135$ under the assumption of a set of certain reasonable hypotheses on additive energies of modular square roots.
 In this article, we do not make unconditional progress either but streamline the arguments and replace the said set of hypotheses by a single simpler and more tractable hypothesis.
 While our motivation comes from the large sieve for square moduli, our main result in this article is Theorem \ref{bilinearbound} below, which is unconditional and may have other applications.

 As described in \cite{BaiLS}, the large sieve for square moduli relates to bilinear sums of the form

 where $r\in \mathbb{N}$ and $(r,j)=1$.
 What we achieve {\it unconditionally} in this article is to establish non-trivial bounds for the bilinear sums in \eqref{biligoal} in situations when both $L$ and $M$ are much smaller than the square root of the modulus $r$.
 We refer to a solution $k$ of the congruence $k^2\equiv s\bmod{r}$ as a modular square root of $s$ modulo $r$.
 By abuse of notation, we denote by $\sqrt{s}$ the {\it collection} of all modular square roots of $s$ modulo $r$, if existent.
 Thus, we are interested in sums of the form